 - Driving time: 6.5 h

-Finally we have reached the end goal of the amazing road trip from Florida to Niagara Falls.
-And Niagara Falls is the perfect end to any American road trip.
+Finally, we have reached the end goal.
+Visiting Niagara Falls is spectacular and the perfect end to any American road trip.

 Niagara Falls is located on the border between the US and Canada and can be experienced from both sides.
 Every minute unthinkable amounts of water passes through the falls.